blvance/cmpm-121-f25-BrodyVance_D2/README.md

 Step 8 complete
 Implemented Step 8 by adding multiple sticker tools (🚀🐱🌸) with dynamic preview and placement features.
 Introduced StickerCommand and StickerPreview classes to handle sticker rendering, position tracking, and real-time movement updates during user interaction.
 Integrated sticker selection into the existing tool system to support seamless switching between stickers and other tools.
 Updated mouse event handling to enable precise sticker placement and dragging, added visual feedback for hover and tool selection, and refined the display list to ensure stickers render consistently alongside other commands.
+Bug fixes for sticker and marker selection, code order refractoring, as well as making the marker tool remember the users last thickness and saves it.